 Dr Fox prices are 25%–50% lower than other UK online clinics.

-Zineryt works by reducing the level of the skin bacteria associated with acne.
+Zineryt works by reducing the numbers of the skin bacteria (cutibacterium acnes) which are associated with acne.

 How to use Zineryt

 Please note: pharmacists are required to pre-mix Zineryt before posting, and once constituted the solution has an 8-week shelf life.